ministryofjustice/moj-frontend/docs/service-patterns/apply.md

 We’ll share case studies and examples of this service pattern in use.

-### Other resources for the ‘apply’ pattern

-You can also find [apply patterns in the GOV.UK Design System](https://design-system.service.gov.uk/patterns/).

 {% endtab %}
 {% tab "User needs" %}